Pictorial Key to PNW Mushrooms - Instructions

 |Very common.
 Likely to be found in many locations in most years.||Common, at least compared to other similar mushrooms.||Uncommon.
 It is unusual to see anybody find one in a given year.||Rare.
 Unlikely to be found unless you're really lucky.|

-Perhaps you can start by reading these pages and paying close attention to the blue species.
+Perhaps you can start by reading these pages and paying close attention to the green and blue species.
 Attempting to use the key to identify a species without having read these pages ahead of time will not be nearly as successful.
 As you get more and more familiar with the common mushrooms, you can expand your studies to some of the uncommon and rare ones.
-DO NOT EAT any mushroom you think you have identified using these pages.
-As much as I'd like to think I've provided a foolproof tool, I haven't, and without years of experience both with many other publications and in the field you are going to make lots of mistakes.
 NONE OF THESE COLOURS MEAN EDIBLE.

 The species name is given under each